Green Infrastructure and Rainscaping in St. Louis

 The consent decree agreement between the Metropolitan St. Louis Sewer District (MSD) and the Environmental Protection Agency requires $100 million to spent on “green infrastructure” to alleviate Combined Sewer Overflow (CSO) problems that much of the city is facing.

-Read about Green Infrastructure below and then check out our interactive rainscaping story map!
+Read about Green Infrastructure below and view our GI Map of St. Louis here!

 What is Green Infrastructure?